 - Deviance, social control and resistance

-Hope, A (in print) Religious Education, Radicalisation and Neoliberal Governmentalities.
-In P. Babie and R. Sarre (Eds) Bringing Religion to Life.
-New York, NY: Springer.
+Hope, A. (2020) Religious Education, Radicalisation and Neoliberal Governmentalities.
+In P. Babie and R. Sarre (Eds) Religion Matters: The Contemporary Relevance of Religion.
+New York, NY: Springer, pp. 85-100.

 Hope, A. (2018) Creep: the growing surveillance of students’ online activities.
 Education and Society.
 36(1), pp. 55-72.